sunflowerfield-o/sunflowerfield-o/README.md

 **we avoid discource, if you walk up to us and start talking bout some useless discource we are going to hide you.** other than that, feel free to talk to us, dont frq if we havent talked before.

-note from Banana: Just dont be weird to me or use me as an argument in discource, only things im asking for.
+note from Len: Just dont be weird to me or use me as an argument in discource, only things im asking for.

 ## **player id's (feel free to add, no need to ask)**